-5 Future Development
+6 Future Development

 The existing MPD system, consisting of daemons, managers, console commands, and client library, meets our goals of simplicity, robustness, and scalability.
 It is used for fast startup of MPI jobs and others on systems with hundreds of machines.
 The flexibility of its stdio control mechanism has provided unexpected benefits, such a "poor man's" parallel debugger.
 It meets our goals for the collective identity of a parallel job.
-It does not yet meet all of our goals with respect to individual process environments, although that is coming very soon.

 In the near term, we expect to use the system to implement the dynamic process creation part of MPI-2 in MPICH.
-The design presented here, with a simple daemon and a separate manager process providing most of the features needed by user jobs, allows the daemons to be run as root while the managers are run as user processes.
-We expect to begin running the daemon as root on some large-scale multi-user systems, in order to provide a persistent job management system.
-This will require increased attention to security issues as well as a precise definition of how MPD will interoperate with a full-featured scheduling system such as the Maui scheduler [2].
+We also are working on a precise definition of how MPD will interoperate with a full-featured scheduling system such as the Maui scheduler [2].
 We believe that the MPD daemons can also begin to provide more services, such as run-time performance monitoring.